 While the outfits were evidentially ancient, they encompassed very modern designs, patterns, fabrics and clothing technology.
 They’re not the most historically accurate, but since the genre is fantasy that aspect can be looked over.
 I had mixed reactions when it came to many of the outfits.
 Whilst I found some mesmerising, others were questionable.
 If the clothing had been paired with less flamboyant hair styles, there perhaps would have been more harmony.
 I tried to convince myself that the hairstyles are to emphasise the fantasy genre, but at times they are distracting and definitely take time to adjust to, particularly for the sorceress and sorcerers of Li Jing Tian.
 I didn’t mind the head gear on the royal family, however it would have been nicer if all the hairstyles weren’t so tightly pulled together.
 This highlights the benefit of the series’ attractive cast, as their visuals were able to withstand these hair dos.

-The CGI at times were beautiful, at other times unnecessary.
+The CGI at times were beautiful, other times unnecessary.
 I understand the use of green screen in some scenes, but there were obvious moments where outdoors scenery would have been equally as sufficient.
 After watching some behind the scenes clips, I’ve come to the realisation the production company also used CGI on some parts of the natural outdoors scenery, which made some of the natural scenes look unfortunately fake.

 One aspect of this series that is commendable is the fight choreography.
-Many of the scenes were mesmerising to watch and really utilised both William Chan’s favour of doing as much of the actions scenes himself, and Liu Shi Shi’s dance background.
+Many of the scenes were mesmerising to watch and really utilised both William Chan’s favour of doing as many of the actions scenes himself, and Liu Shi Shi’s dance background.
 There were certain scenes that were obviously exaggerated, such as the fight between Yuan Ling and the soldiers in the desert, but those moments weren’t throughout the whole series.
 Furthermore, the CGI, during Liu Shi Shi’s fighting scenes in particular, really complimented and amplified the visual experience of those moments.

-It’s been a while since, I’ve watched a music trailer for a series, and liked it on first listen.
+It’s been a while since, I’ve watched a music trailer for a series and liked it on first listen.
 Surprisingly, Jane Zhang’s Exquisiteness, met those expectations.
 Jane Zhang proves that she never disappoints when it comes to soundtracks.
 However, my favourite soundtrack in this series, was actually Yisa Yu’s Painful Tears of the Heart.
 Whilst it was Exquisiteness that impressed me on first listen, as Painful Tears of the Heart accompanied the scenes in the drama, it came to grow on me.

 If you’ve read my Princess Agents review, you’ll know that I’m not particularly a big fan of most actors taking on theme songs, but of course there are exceptions to those circumstances.
 William Chan’s Because of You, was one of these exceptions.
 The only song, I wasn’t the biggest fan of was the opening scene sang by Shin.
-I don’t believe his vocalisation matched the opening theme, however it was later changed, and not really used throughout the actual episodes anyway.
+I don’t believe his vocalisation matched the opening theme, however it was later changed, and not really used throughout the episodes anyway.
 Overall, I thoroughly enjoyed this sound track and will probably add it to my playlist when I have time.

 Lost Love in Times, is not a series without flaws or loopholes.
 The premise whilst promising, was not utilised to the best of its possibilities.
 This left the universe travelling elements a little hard to understand.
 The series forced on a happy ending for the majority of the characters, almost ignoring some of the plot holes in doing so.
 As you can see, there were many places and elements that I found criticisable.
-While the ending was fairy-tale like, it was relatively rushed and would have benefitted from possibly a one or two episode extension to explain how the universes merged.
+Whilst the ending was fairy-tale like, it was relatively rushed and would have benefitted from possibly a one or two episode extension to explain how the universes merged.
 Perhaps my opinion about the middle episodes would have been different if the airing schedule was like usual Chinese series, in which ten episodes are released a week.
-But it should be noted I stayed on track with this series, throughout its entire run, even while I was overseas on holidays.
+But it should be noted I stayed on track with this series throughout its entire run, even while I was overseas on holidays.
 Every week, I was kept interested enough to tune it.
 This was not because of my bias for Liu Shi Shi, because I’ve dropped two series she starred in this year alone.

 It’s true that I have many mixed opinions about this television show, nonetheless, I did enjoy it.
 It’s definitely not a masterpiece, nor is it my favourite series this year.
 However, for every moment that I followed Lost Love in Times, I thoroughly fell in love with the characters and the actors.
 There is a spinoff that follows the end of the series, currently airing on Youku with Yuan Che, Cai Qian, Yuan Li and Ming Yan.
 Although I don’t know if I love the series enough to watch the spinoff, as there’s no Yuan Zhan or Qing Chen, I would recommend Lost Love in Times.
 It’s a show that doesn’t necessarily need to be prioritised, but you won’t regret the hours of emotions you’ve invested.

 Did you enough Lost Love in Times?
-Have I convinced you or unconvinced you to watch it?
+Have I convinced or unconvinced you to watch it?
 Do you disagree with my opinions?
 Comment down below.